Housing crisis: Finding an apartment as an expat in the Netherlands 2026

 The golden rule (2026): Most landlords require proof that your monthly income is 3-4 times the monthly rent.

-Example 1: Amsterdam 1-bedroom apartment
+Amsterdam 1-bedroom example

-Example 2: Rotterdam 1-bedroom apartment
+Rotterdam 1-bedroom example

 How landlords verify income (what they ask for)